renaissance-publishing/renaissance/content/chapters/05-other-factions.md

     and they still have several “client” populations in the Shaded Sea and on Emerald Plane.

-## The Raptor’s Alliance
+## The Raptors' Protectorate

-  - The Raptor’s Alliance
+  - The Raptors' Protectorate
   - On the Raptor’s Plane, in the North-West and Central regions of the continent.
   - An alliance formed almost 400 years ago to resist piracy and raiding